silky/coppersmith/USERGUIDE.markdown

 }
 ```

-The above example uses `FeatureSetWithTime`, which, by default, uses the feature
+The above example uses `FeatureSet`, which, by default, uses the feature
 context to give us the feature time.
 This implementation can be overridden like so:
 `def time(user: User, ctx: FeatureContext) = DateTime.parse(user.DOB).getMillis`
 Most of the time however, the default implementation is the correct thing to do.